vishnucta/legorap/README.md

 7) Run ABAP class ZCL_GENERATE_ASSET_DATA(Make sure classes are active too) to populate table zmarket_t(Market Value Help) and ZPRODSTAT_T (Status Value Help)

-8) <b>Alternatively you can search for a package ZLCASE(ready to run App) in ABAP cloud environment<b> (There are few chances of not finding the package because of distributed instance for trial cloud infrastructure).

 Ready to run :+1: